Community Food Connection

 For communities and local charities across the UK, the surplus food they receive through Community Food Connection provides much needed support.
 When we’ve asked community groups what more could we do to support them, one piece of feedback came back time and time again: how can Tesco help them make best use of their surplus food donations so nothing goes to waste?

-The school launched in January 2019, and will train over 1,000 community cooks over 12 months - supporting them to make the most of their food donations with specially-developed nutritious recipes.
+The school launched in January 2019, and one year on, has celebrated its milestone of training 1,000 community cooks.
+Through the courses, the cooks were taught how to make the most of their food donations with specially-developed nutritious recipes.

-Recruitment for the school is managed by FareShare, and we hope that through a ‘train-the-trainer’ model, over 5,000 community cooks will benefit in the first year.
-We want to give cooks in communities across the UK the skills and knowledge to make the most of every donation that arrives at their kitchen door.
+The school was developed in partnership with food redistribution charity FareShare, and through their ‘train-the-trainer’ model, the scheme has successfully given cooks in communities across the UK the skills and knowledge to make the most of every donation that arrives at their kitchen door.

-Read more about the Tesco Community Cookery School with Jamie Oliver here.
+Read more about Tesco Community Cookery School with Jamie Oliver training 1,000 cooks.